-If possible, provide this information: all medications the person may have taken, how much he or she may have taken, and when.
+- If possible, provide this information: all medications the person may have taken, how much they may have taken, and when.

 2. Follow Up

-For small amounts, you may need to watch the person carefully at home.
+- For small amounts, you may be told to watch the person carefully at home.

-For a larger amount, you may need to take the person to a hospital emergency department.
+- For a larger amount, you may need to take the person to the hospital emergency room.